kitzeslab/bioacoustics-model-zoo/README.md

 ## Troubleshooting

 ### Tensorflow Installation in Python Environment
-Installing TensorFlow can be tricky, and it may not be possible to have cuda-enabled tensorflow in the same environment as pytorch.
+Installing TensorFlow can be tricky, and it may not be possible to have cuda-enabled tensorflow in the same environment as cuda-enabled pytorch.
 In this case, you can install a cpu-only version of tensorflow (`pip install tensorflow-cpu`).
 You may want to start with a fresh environment, or uninstall tensorflow and nvidia-cudnn-cu11 then reinstall pytorch with the appropriate nvidia-cudnn-cu11, to avoid having the wrong cudnn for PyTorch.

+Alternatively, if you want to use the TensorFlow Hub models with GPU acceleration, create an environment where you uninstall `pytorch` and `nvidia-cudnn-cu11` and install a cpu-only version (see [this page](https://pytorch.org/get-started/locally/) for the correct installation command).
+Then, you can `pip install tensorflow-hub` and let it choose the correct nvidia-cudnn so that it can use CUDA and leverage GPU acceleration.

 Installing tensorflow: Carefully follow the [directions](https://www.tensorflow.org/install/pip) for your system.
 Note that models provided in this repo might require the specific nvidia-cudnn-cu11 version 8.6.0, which could conflict with the version required for pytorch.

-### Downloading TF Hub Models
+### Error while Downloading TF Hub Models

 Some of the models provided in this repo are hosted on the Tensorflow model hub.